K1kuK0nK4/Flipper-Zero-BadUSB/README.md

 ## Usage

-he concept of executing the PowerShell payload in base64 was inspired by the project at https://github.com/InfoSecREDD/REPG.
+The idea of run the PowerShell payload in base64 was inspired by the project from [InfoSecREDD](https://github.com/InfoSecREDD/REPG).